 We have 4000 years of math history.
-During all these years we have created really extraordinary things thanks to math like the pyramids, the Empire State, the International Space Station and the dishwasher (question 1: can somebody live without a dishwasher?, question 2: is that a life?).
+During all these years we have created really extraordinary things thanks to math like the pyramids, the Empire State, the International Space Station and the dishwasher (question 1: can somebody live without a dishwasher? question 2: is that a life?).

 Our minds can trick us making us believe that we are seeing something that is not real.
 It took us 3500 years since the beginning of math to realise that the Earth spins around the Sun.
-In words of Isaac Asimov:
+In the words of Isaac Asimov: